GavinNL/ImJSchema/README.md

 ## Examples

-See [examples.cpp](example.cpp).
+See [main.cpp](main.cpp).
 This example provides an overall demo of how the library works and its features

-See [schenity.cpp](schenity.cpp) for a Zenity like application.

 ## Screen Shots